salmazaime/linkpro-ebpf/README.md

 # LinkPro eBPF Rootkit: Analysis & Prevention Attempt

-This repository documents a dive into **LinkPro**, a real-world eBPF-based rootkit observed in attacks against AWS and Linux environments.
+This repository documents a dive into **LinkPro**, a real world eBPF based rootkit observed in attacks against AWS and Linux environments.

 The goal of this is not to provide a production-ready defense, but to:
 - understand how modern eBPF rootkits operate,